What Tire Pressure For My Dirt Bike Is Best? (Trails, Hard Pack, and Soft Terrain)

 Recommended Tire Pressure for Trails

-For the most part, I’d just recommend the go-to 12 psi, and then you can go from there.
+For the most part, I recommend the go-to 12 psi, and then you can go from there.
 This will cover the basis and you can get a feel for the bike and how it handles while you’re out.

 Best Setting for Trial Bikes

-Trial tires can sometimes be dialed all the way down to between 5 psi and 6 psi, but it’s important to remember that these kinds of tires are quite literally the ONLY kind of tires out there for off-road purposes that are specifically designed to be run this low.
+Trial tires can sometimes be dialed all the way down to between 5 psi and 6 psi.
+However, it’s important to remember that these kinds of tires are quite literally the ONLY kind of tires out there for off-road purposes that are specifically designed to be run this low.